chrisox1/Fjora/README.md

 Fjora is a third-party Jellyfin player.
 It is not affiliated with, endorsed by, or sponsored by the Jellyfin project.

-Current release: `v0.1.1 beta`
+Current release: `v0.1.2 beta`

 ## Status

-Fjora is an early beta project currently tested primarily on a Google Pixel 8a.
+Fjora is an early beta project and not a fork.

 While already working well in daily use, some features may still have bugs or rough edges.
 Feedback, bug reports, and contributions are very welcome.